hardmaru/slimevolleygym/README.md

 The origin point (0, 0) is located at the bottom of the fence.

-Both state and pixel observations are presented assuming the agent is playing on the right hand side of the screen.
+Both state and pixel observations are presented assuming the agent is playing on the right side of the screen.

 ### Using Multi-agent Environment